 Now, if the wiper is close to the side of the strip that is grounded, this indicates that there is less resistive material in the path of the current, and so the resistance is small; as a result of this lack of resistance, more current will flow from the fuel sender unit to the gauge.
 On the other hand, if the wiper is at the other end of the strip, this means that there is more resistive material in the current's path, and so the resistance is large; as a result of this greater resistance, less current will flow from the fuel tank sending unit back to the fuel gauge.

-Ok, so now you are probably wondering what this level of resistance and amount of current flow tells us (and the fuel gauge) then.
-Well, that depends on the application as it can vary, but essentially it is this difference between the wiper and the resistive material on the variable resistor that tells the fuel gauge the amount of fuel that there is in the tank.
+Okay, so now you are probably wondering what this level of resistance and amount of current flow tells us (and the fuel gauge) then.
+Well, that depends on the application as it can vary, but, essentially, it is this difference between the wiper and the resistive material on the variable resistor that tells the fuel gauge the amount of fuel that there is in the tank.
 Let’s illustrate one particular application in which case the fuel sending unit takes a reading and the level of resistance it encounters while doing this is very little.
 In this example application, this signals that the float within the fuel level sensor is at or near the top of the vehicle’s fuel tank (essentially submerged in the fuel tank).
 This then tells the fuel gauge that there is a full or nearly full supply of fuel in the vehicle’s diesel fuel or gas tank, and the needle on your fuel gauge will thus point more towards the full side.
-In contrast, again using this same application as an example, if the resistance that the fuel gauge sending unit encounters while taking a reading is high, this signals that the float has dropped and is closer to the bottom of the fuel tank.
+In contrast, again, using this same application as an example, if the resistance that the fuel gauge sending unit encounters while taking a reading is high, this signals that the float has dropped and is closer to the bottom of the fuel tank.
 This then tells the fuel gauge that the level of fuel in the tank is on the low side, and the needle on your fuel gauge will thus point more towards the empty side.
 However, in another application this may be completely opposite; low resistance will mean the float is at the bottom of the diesel fuel or gas tank equaling low fuel while high resistance will mean the float is towards the top of the fuel tank equaling higher fuel level.
-So again, it can vary depending on the application.
-Of course, no matter the application there are varying levels of resistance between the two extremes as the float drops and rises, and that is of course indicated on your gauge as the needle goes from showing a full tank, to a tank that is half full / half empty, to a completely empty tank, and everything else in between.
+So, again, it can vary depending on the application.
+Of course, no matter the application, there are varying levels of resistance between the two extremes as the float drops and rises, and that is of course indicated on your gauge as the needle goes from showing a full tank to a tank that is half full/half empty (depending on how you look at it), to a completely empty tank, and everything else in between.